->LDV;RUN<return>
+or >LDY:RUN<return>

 Note that the two examples cause identical results.
-RNV loads the vectors, then starts emulation.
+RNV initializes the vectors, then starts emulation.
 The same can be accomplished using the two commands LDV and RUN.

-• To run with vectors and breakpoints:
+To initialize registers and run with breakpoints: >RBY<return> or >LDV;RBK

->RBV<return>

->LDV;RBK